tvandinther/Fallible/README.md

 #### Returning `void`

-Fallible includes a `void` type that can be used to return *void* from a method.
+Fallible includes a `Void` type that can be used to return *void* from a method.
 It does not have an accessible constructor and can only be created by using the `Fallible.Return` property.

 ```c#
 public Fallible<Void> DoSomething()